 No project description provided

-NVTabular is a component of NVIDIA Merlin Open Beta.
-NVIDIA Merlin is used for building large-scale recommender systems.
-With NVTabular being a part of the Merlin ecosystem, it also works with the other Merlin components including HugeCTR and Triton Inference Server to provide end-to-end acceleration of recommender systems on the GPU.
+NVTabular is a component of NVIDIA Merlin, an open source framework for building and deploying recommender systems and works with the other Merlin components including Merlin Models, HugeCTR and Merlin Systems to provide end-to-end acceleration of recommender systems on the GPU.
 Extending beyond model training, with NVIDIA’s Triton Inference Server, the feature engineering and preprocessing steps performed on the data during training can be automatically applied to incoming data during inference.

 When training DL recommender systems, data scientists and machine learning (ML) engineers have been faced with the following challenges: